Sea Turtle Conservation Program

-Artificial lights cause problems for hatchlings as they emerge come out from their nests at night and instinctively crawl toward the brightest direction.
+Artificial lights cause problems for hatchlings as they emerge from their nests at night and instinctively crawl toward the brightest direction.
 On a dark, natural beach this would be the reflection of the night sky over the ocean.
-Unfortunately, some highly active and developed coastal areas in the County disorient hatchlings with its bright, artificial lights.
+Unfortunately, some highly active and developed coastal areas in the County disorient hatchlings with bright, artificial lights.
 These lights cause them to crawl inland and away from the ocean, or to wander aimlessly on the beach, burning up energy that is important for their survival if they do reach the sea.
 Disoriented hatchlings often die from dehydration, exhaustion, being attacked or eaten and even passing cars on the street.

 STCP is working to aid in correcting problematic lighting across the County's beaches through educating the public about the effects of artificial light pollution on sea turtles.
 Many local municipalities have established lighting ordinances and have been working with FWC to update their code to current standards and technology for sea turtle lighting.

 Learn more about sea turtle protection laws and contacts in your area, or contact your municipality's code enforcement department.

 If you find a dead, sick or injured sea turtle, please call Florida Fish and Wildlife Conservation Commission's (FWC) 24-hour wildlife hotline at 1-888-404-3922, dial *FWC from your mobile phone, or call us at 305-310-3046.
 Follow any instructions given by the staff, who will report to the scene as soon as possible.
 (If it is calling after business hours, please leave a voicemail, which is monitored regularly, and we will get back to you as quickly as possible).

 Be prepared to answer the following questions: